-The BC Centre for Disease Control says: "Just like other family members, your pet cat can pass disease on to you.
+The BC Centre for Disease Control says: "Just like other family members, your pet cat can pass the disease on to you.
 Most cats which are infected do not appear sick.
-The cat's faeces contain the parasite for only two weeks after the cat is infected.
+The cat's feces contain the parasite for only two weeks after the cat is infected.
 However, the feces themselves may remain infectious for well over a year.

 Cats which have been raised indoors, have never caught and eaten mice or birds, and who have never been fed raw meat are not likely to be infected.
-A stray or unfamiliar cat which appears sick should not be handled but should be reported to the SPCA or to the pound."
+A stray or unfamiliar cat which appears sick should not be handled but should be reported to the SPCA or the pound."

 CAN I KEEP MY CAT?

-The US Centers for Disease Control and Prevention says: "Yes, you may keep your cat if you are a person at risk for a severe infection (e.g., you have a weakened immune system or are pregnant); however, there are several safety precautions to avoid being exposed to Toxoplasma gondii ."
+The US Centers for Disease Control and Prevention says: "Yes, you may keep your cat if you are a person at risk for severe infection (e.g., you have a weakened immune system or are pregnant); however, there are several safety precautions to avoid being exposed to Toxoplasma gondii ."

 - Ensure the cat litter box is changed daily.
 The Toxoplasma parasite does not become infectious until 1 to 5 days after it is shed in a cat's feces.